 SPECIAL CIRCUMSTANCES: Burkina Faso’s customs authorities may enforce strict regulations concerning export from Burkina Faso of items such as masks, religious materials, and antiquities.
 The Director of the National Museum has stated that the export of objects of art (old or traditional artists’ works, and all old material of the national cultural patrimony) is subject to the prior approval of the Ministry of Culture.
-Contact the Embassy of Burkina Faso in Washington (see contact information in the Entry Requirements section) for specific information regarding customs requirements.
+Contact the Embassy of Burkina Faso in Washington for specific information regarding customs requirements.

 Foreigners should carry photocopies of the biographic page of their passport and their visa with them at all times.
 If a passport is lost and a valid visa cannot be presented by the traveler upon departure, a police report documenting the loss of the visa may be required.

 Credit cards are accepted at only a few high-end establishments in Ouagadougou.
 Travelers' checks may be cashed at local banks, but euro-denominated traveler’s checks are much more widely accepted.
 There are a few ATMs in Ouagadougou and Bobo-Dioulasso, but they do not always accept cards from foreign banks.
 ATMs generally accept Visa and MasterCard credit cards with a personal identification number.

 Burkina Faso’s laws concerning photography have changed.
 Photo permits from the Tourist Office are no longer required for tourists.
 Film crews, however, still do require permits.
 Note that the Tourist Office publishes a list of buildings, installations, and areas that may not be photographed at all.